werbeckes/re-source/README.md

 In comes documentation

 Developers live in the docs.
 It's supposed to be a land of no secrets and the key to understanding how to use that specific technology.
 Great!
 I guess if I have to learn this new puzzle piece I'll go check out the docs and come back with an understanding and be able to put it to practical use!
 So you start reading, and sooner rather than later you just get angry and frustrated because these people are explaining already foreign concepts with even more foreign terminology on a very technical level.
 So what do you do?
 I know I've just given up and walked away multiple times, finally accepting developers are just not muggles like the rest of us and I better not question how they do things because it's literally rocket science to me.
 The above process repeated about 15 times for me until I finally decided to go to school and actually give it a real shot.
 Mostly because it had been so long that I had forgotten all the complete bullshit that was about to hit me right in the face.
-But this time it didn't Well, I shouldn't say it didn't.
+But this time it didn't.
+Well, I shouldn't say it didn't.
 It came to me easier than it had before.
 I didn't know why, I was just happy it was working.
 Fast forward to the first major project.
 I'm pumped.
 I feel like a super hero.
 I understand this stuff.
 I know how to actually do things now.
 Then I sit down to start.

 What.
 The.
 Fuck.